-I am a Digital Communications Manager and webtech in Washington, DC.
+I am a digital communications guru and web tech in Washington, DC.

 Originally from the Sunshine State I have my BA in English from the University of South Florida, then studied Political Science (International Relations) at the University of Florida.
-I wound up working in Communications for Nonprofits.
+I wound up working in communications for nonprofits and nonprofit tech.
 I’m currently a Digital Communications Manager and I design and build websites on the side.

 I have lived, worked and traveled all over the Americas since 1997 when I took my first Spanish language course in Costa Rica.
 Since then I have tutored English as a Second Language in Quetzaltenango, Guatemala, completed a research internship carrying out a housing study for Habitat for Humanity in Chile and provided international accompaniment for Internally Displaced People (IDPs) in rural Colombia.

 Here in the US, I have: